 Grööner Hein (Pears, Beans and Bacon)

 A traditional, rural delicacy from Northern Germany which you may find as a unique and great-tasting addition to rural wedding banquets.
 This dish is also known in German as Birnen, Bohnen, Speck.
-It’s a one pot meal made with halves of regional cooking pears (Finkenwerder or Vierländer), green beans, a bit of savory, thick pieces of slab bacon, cut into squares, and, of course, potatoes (which are so ubiquitous in Northern Germany, they were not added to the name of the dish) all cooked in chicken or vegetable broth.
+It’s a one pot meal made with halved cooking pears (Finkenwerder or Vierländer), green beans, a bit of savory, thick pieces of slab bacon, cut into squares, and, of course, potatoes (which are so ubiquitous in Northern Germany, they were not added to the name of the dish) all cooked in chicken or vegetable broth.
 The only difficult part is choosing the ingredients.
 (See our recipe for Grööner Hein.)

 Baumkuchen or Baumstrietzel is a layered cake with honey and almonds common to German-speaking cultures that has been served at patrician weddings since the Middle Ages.
 It requires a rather elaborate production method and it’s quite time consuming to make, and so it is considered a king of pastries.